10 – An Innocent Man

 (Released August 8 1983)

 Billy Joel’s An Innocent Man album was an ode to the music of his youth.
 Every song was written as a tribute to a specific musical artist from The Four Seasons to James Brown.
 However, the songs were so well written and performed, it proved inevitable that Billy Joel’s original songs overshadowed the tribute concept.
-They were meant to be songs written as tribute but the songs themselves were so well written they became classic themselves.
+They were meant to be songs written as tribute but the songs themselves were just so good they became classic themselves.
 Some of the best pure pop songs ever written.

 # 9 – Streetlife Serenade